 High Value Contents Insurance

-Whether it’s the watch you wear every day or the family heirloom that is kept in a safe, jewellery insurance and valuables insurance from HomeProtect provides excellent levels of cover in the event of theft, loss or accidental damage from your main residence.
+Whether it’s the watch you wear every day or the family heirloom that is kept in a safe, jewellery insurance and valuables insurance from HomeProtect provides excellent levels of cover in the event of theft or accidental damage from your main residence.